 Shannon looks after the budget and finances, as well as office management, records management and human resources support.
 She makes sure contracts are properly managed and bills are paid.

 Skye Dumond has worked for the Forest Practices Board since 1996

 Skye has worked for the FPB for over 20 years, of which the first 9 years was as a contractor.
 She provides executive support to the Board members and the Executive Director.

 Doug Wahl has worked for the Forest Practices Board since 2008

-Doug ’s education consists of a Diploma in Renewable Resource Management from Lethbridge College, a Bachelor of Applied Science in Coastal Management from the University of New England, Australia and a Master of Applied Science from the University of Canberra, Australia.
+Doug has a Master of Applied Science from the University of Canberra, Australia.
 He is a Registered Professional Biologist and a Certified Professional in Erosion and Sediment Control (CPESC).

 Before joining the Board, Doug was a consulting habitat biologist based in Summerland, BC.
-The majority of his consulting assignments were focused on the forest and mining sectors, where his work included the assessment and mitigation of fish, wildlife and biodiversity values as well as the provision of advice on policy and regulatory matters.
-While at the Board, Doug has contributed to audits and investigations involving the assessment of fish habitat, fish passage, range use, old growth retention and community watersheds.
+The majority of his consulting work focused on the forest and mining sectors undertaking assessments, and providing advice on mitigation, policy and regulatory matters.
+At the Board, Doug’s work in audits and investigations has involved examining fish habitat, wildlife, range, old growth, FREP and watersheds used for drinking water.

 Doug’s primary interest in natural resource management is achieving the optimum balance between the sustained use of natural resources and the appropriate protection of environmental values.